DeXP/EbookTalker/README.md

 Converts textual books into audiobooks.
 The input is a normal book in Epub/FB2/TXT format.
 Output is a folder with a set of audio-files - audio book.
 Remember to feed the software with the books you properly own and have a license!

-[Silero](https://github.com/snakers4/silero-models) is used as a TTS engine.
-List of the supported languages: English, Russian, Ukrainian, Deutsch, French, Spanish.
+[Silero](https://github.com/snakers4/silero-models) is used as main TTS engine.
+List of the supported single-language Silero models:
+- English, Russian, Ukrainian, Deutsch, French, Spanish.

+Silero CIS Multilanguage model:
+- Azerbaijani, Armenian, Bashkir, Belarus, Georgian, Kab.-Cherkes, Kazakh, Kalmyk, Kyrgyz, Moksha, Russian, Tajik, Tatar, Udmurt, Uzbek, Ukrainian, Khakas, Chuvash, Erzya, Yakut.

+Languages available via XTTS v2:
+- English, Spanish, French, German, Italian, Portuguese, Polish, Turkish, Russian, Dutch, Czech, Arabic, Hungarian, Hindi.

 Two UI modes is supported: